junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

 Doctor/River: "Why did you lie to me?"
 "When one's in love with an ageless God who insists on the face of a 12-year-old, one does one's best to hide the damage" "It must hurt.
 Come here."
 "Yes.
 The wrist is pretty bad, too" "That was a stupid waste of regeneration energy.
 Nothing is gained by you being a sentimental idiot."
+(Doctor: "Not like I need it anymore" "No" "Yes.
+We both know I only get twelve chances, this is the last one, so it will be.")

 River/Amy: "okay, why did you lie?"
 "Never let him see the damage.
 And never, ever, let him see you age.
 He doesn't like endings."